Towards Non-Volatile Spin Orbit Devices: Deposition of Ferroelectric Hafnia on Monolayer Graphene/Co/HM Stacks: In-situ methods for nucleation on the graphene surface

 \subsection{Film deposition and characterization}

-Some studies in literature have focused on the deposition of various dielectric materials on graphene (Gr) and other 2D materials, as summarized in reference \cite{kim2017atomic}.
-The deposition depends sensitively on surface functionalization, precursor and oxidant choice, and temperature. \\
+Atomic layer deposition of dielectric materials on graphene (Gr) and other 2D materials depends sensitively on surface functionalization, precursor and oxidant choice, and temperature, as summarized in \textit{Kim et al.} \cite{kim2017atomic}.
+In particular, chemisorption on the graphene surface, such as that required for the ALD process, is generally preferred at defect sites \cite{qi2012density} and may be difficult to engineer on high-quality graphene surfaces.

-HZO films discussed here were deposited with HyALD and ZyALD as Hf and Zr precursor, respectively.
+The HZO films presented here were deposited with HyALD and ZyALD as Hf and Zr precursor, respectively.
 These precursors cannot be used with H$_2$O as an oxidant, which has been shown to have good wetting of Gr at lower temperatures, so that physisorption can be used in the absence of chemisorption to promote film growth \cite{zhang2014direct}.
-Of the remaining oxidants, O$_3$, while demonstrated to functionalize the Gr surface at room temperature, is damaging to SLG at elevated temperatures such as those required for ferroelectric deposition \cite{jandhyala2012atomic}.
-Furthermore, the choice of oxidant has been shown to limit the temperature range in which the ferroelectric orthorhombic phase can be formed \cite{alcala2020influence}, and for applications in spin-orbitronics which exploit interfacial effects, lower temperatures are needed to prohibit intermixing of Co and Pt \cite{ajejas2019thermally}.
+Of the remaining oxidants, O$_3$, while demonstrated to functionalize the Gr surface at room temperature, is damaging to SLG at the elevated temperatures required for ferroelectric deposition \cite{jandhyala2012atomic}.
+Furthermore, the choice of oxidant has been shown to limit the temperature range in which the ferroelectric orthorhombic phase can be formed\cite{alcala2020influence}, and for applications in spin-orbitronics which exploit interfacial effects, lower temperatures are needed to prohibit intermixing of Co and Pt \cite{ajejas2019thermally}.
 Therefore, a method was developed using a remote O$_2$ plasma as an oxidant, with the plasma source located around 30 cm from the substrate.
-Under these conditions, the damage to SLG should be minimised \cite{tang2015damage}. \\
+Under these conditions, the damage to SLG should be minimized \cite{tang2015damage} and O$_2$ plasma has been shown to produce high-quality ALD films on graphene \cite{canto2021plasma}.